odoo/documentation/accounting/others/inventory/avg_price_valuation.rst

-This document answers to one recurrent question for companies using that method to make their stock valuation: how does a shipping returned to its supplier impact the average cost and the accounting entries?
+This document answers to one recurrent question for companies using that method to make their stock valuation: how does a shipping returned to its vendor impact the average cost and the accounting entries?
 This document is **only** for the specific use case of a perpetual valuation (as opposed to the periodic one) and in average price costing method (as opposed to standard of FIFO).